Early Life and Education

 Philanthropy

-Ostrover is actively involved in philanthropy, serving on the boards of directors of the Michael J. Fox Foundation, the Mt.
-Sinai Health System, and the Leadership Council for Memorial Sloan Kettering.
+Doug Ostrover is involved in various non-profit organizations.
+He serves on the boards of directors of the Michael J. Fox Foundation, the Mount Sinai Health System, and the Leadership Council for Memorial Sloan Kettering.
 He also serves on the investment committee of the Brunswick School.